 The concept of having the towering (up to 27m high), cylindrical concrete towers as the canvas for murals started with Guido van Helten’s stupendous ‘Farmer Quartet’ in the tiny town of Brim.
-Decommissioned wheat silos define the landscape here, and honouring farmers and farming history has turned into a smashing success engaging the
+Decommissioned wheat silos define the landscape here, and honouring farmers and farming history has turned into a smashing success engaging the entire community.

 First stop heading north on the 200km trail is at Rupanyup, with a double modern silo decorated by Russian artist Julia Volchkova.
 This artwork is not for the faint-hearted, given the artists craft their works while working alone, hoisted in a cherry picker.
 Next stop at Sheep Hills is a four-silo effort by Adnate, where children of the local Indigenous clan dwarf all who stand below.